Naqbiyin: Ras Al Khaimah

 The tribe's settled territory included the Wadi Naqab in Ras Al Khaimah, to which the tribe gave its name.
-The tribe dispersed from the agriculturally rich wadi after a series of disputes with the pre-Al Qasimi local rulers.
-The tribe has traditionally been considered close to the Al Qasimi.
+The tribe dispersed from the agriculturally rich wadi after a series of disputes with pre-Al Qawasim local rulers.
+The tribe has traditionally been considered close to the Qawasim.

-Khatt and Fahlain, two villages on the Jiri plain where the Naqbiyin dominate the population, formed part of the Sheikhdom of the 19th century Al Qasimi ruler of Ras Al Khaimah, Hassan bin Rahma, who signed the General Maritime Treaty of 1820 with the British.
+Khatt and Fahlain, two villages on the Jiri plain where the Naqbiyin dominate the population, formed part of the Sheikhdom of the 19th century Qawasim ruler of Ras Al Khaimah, Hassan bin Rahma, who signed the General Maritime Treaty of 1820 with the British.
 In the 1819 expedition from Bombay, British forces sacked Ras Al Khaimah and Hassan bin Rahma signed a preliminary agreement to cede Ras Al Khaimah town, which became the British garrison.
 He signed the 1820 treaty as "Sheikh of Hatt and Falna, formerly of Ras Al Khaimah".
 Hatt is modern Khatt, while Falna is Fahlain.

 In 1903, Lorimer noted the village of Fahlain consisted of 60 Naqbiyin houses and 2,000 date palms.

 Khatt was populated in the main by members of the 'Awanat, Sharqiyin, and Naqbiyin tribes – today the Al Naqbi Tower still stands in the village.
 The settlement of the Naqbiyin here is said to have taken place over a period of 300 years.